idmo/truenorth-dillonbeach/src/pages/docs/general.md

 > For example, you cannot book the house for 2 guests then later have 2 friends come and stay with you after you arrive.

-We are fine with guests having visitors during their stay.
-For example, if you want to have 2-3 friends over for dinner.
-Keep in mind, as the guest, **you are responsible for your visitor's behavior**.
-Any damage they do is your responsibility.

 The visitors of the guest are not allowed to spend the night.
 Guest's visitors who spend the night are considered additional guests and will be charged an additional guest fee.

 {% callout type="warning" title="Rule of Thumb" %}
-Use of the house for anything other than lodging by 2 people and requires excessive cleaning and potential damage is not allowed.
+Use of the house for anything other than lodging for 2 people and requiring excessive cleaning and potential damage is not allowed.
 {% /callout %}